McDaniel College awards two graduate degrees: the Master of Liberal Arts; and the Master of Science and a number of graduate certificates.

 McDaniel College faculty recognize the benefits and rewards of working with a diverse population.
 Students of all ages, interests, and professions are encouraged to apply for graduate study.
-While more than 3,000 graduate students are listed on the active graduate roster throughout the year, over 1,800 individuals are attending graduate classes on campus, off campus, and online during any one semester.
+Over 1,300 individuals are attending graduate classes on campus, off campus, and online during any one semester.
 Most graduate students commute to these classes from surrounding Maryland counties, as well as nearby Pennsylvania, the District of Columbia, Northeast Maryland, and northern Virginia.
-Many of our programs are offered through off-campus cohorts and some programs are offered at locations in Southern Maryland.
-The College is also steadily increasing the number of courses available online.
+Our programs primarily offer online and hybrid delivery.
+However, McDaniel also offers off-campus cohorts at the request of our school partners.

 Post-Baccalaureate Certificate programs are available in the following areas:

 Master of Liberal Arts

 The Liberal Arts (MLA) program consists of nine, three-credit courses and a three-credit final project for a total of 30 credit hours.
 Although there are required courses, the program’s primary feature is that graduate students are expected to design their own program of study.
 This flexibility allows students to pursue courses that best reflect their personal and professional interests.
 The program requirements are listed in the Program of Study section of this catalog.

 The Master of Science program is available in the following areas:

 By following specially designed and approved sequences of courses, graduate students may meet Maryland State Department of Education and Pennsylvania Department of Education requirements for certification in the following fields: